fnproject/fdk-rust/README.md

 # FDK: Fn Function Development Kit

+*WARNING* : This repo is not actively maintained and will not work with recent versions of Fn - if you are interested in contributing/fixing Rust support please get in touch on [Fn Slack](https://fnproject.slack.com/join/shared_invite/MjIwNzc5MTE4ODg3LTE1MDE0NTUyNTktYThmYmRjZDUwOQ)

 <a href="https://crates.io/crates/fdk"><img src="https://img.shields.io/crates/v/fdk.svg" alt="fdk’s current version badge" title="fdk’s current version badge" /></a>

 This crate implements an experimental Function Development Kit for the